 Internal SDG initiatives at UiB

 Across the University of Bergen there is a broad range of initiatives engaging with the Sustainable Development Goals (SDGs).
-Find a selection on this page.

 The UNESCO Chair at UiB